Overview of adenomyosis

 - Bloating or tenderness in the pelvic region caused by an enlarged uterus

-The cause of adenomyosis is unknown, but the growth of the endometrial tissue depends on estrogen.
+The cause of adenomyosis is unknown.
+However, it is understood that growth of the endometrial tissue depends on estrogen.
 When estrogen hormone levels drop at menopause, adenomyosis goes away.
+In addition, there are a few theories as to what causes adenomyosis.
+These include: